 It has become a fashion these days, especially among scholars and leaders, to call Vedic scriptures a myth.
 One of the reasons for this is poor fund of knowledge about how and why the universe is created, maintained and annihilated, and how it is precisely scientific, following certain process at regular intervals.
 I wouldn’t really blame such people.
 To cut the long story short, the Pacific ocean is vast enough to remain a myth for a frog in the well.
 However, that does not make the ocean nor the varieties of inhabitants, including some mind-boggling creatures in it a myth.
-Similarly, an unknown number of authors, who claim to be scholars, have portrayed Mother Durga as a mere symbol of universal energy in other words, an imagination or myth.
+The same applies to those who claim to be scholars but portray Mother Durga as a mere symbol of universal energy- in other words- an imagination or myth.
 One must exercise broadmindedness in order to learn more, even if it appears at first to be a myth or a hypotheses.
-In fact, that is how scientific researches have been carried out and that is how complex mathematical equations are derived and resolved.
+In fact, that is how today’s scientific researches are being carried out and complex mathematical jargons resolved.

 The word “Durgaa”, pronounced with a long “a” at the end, has its origin in the word “Durga”, pronounced without a long “a” at the end, means a fort, a castle, citadel, or a prison house.
 The one in charge of such a Durg or prison house, is known as mother Durga.
 She is the all-powerful supervisor of this material creation, which is actually a prison house created to rectify conditioned souls who rebel against the Supreme Lord, just like a jail is created by the government to rectify those who disobey state laws.

 All people in this world are prisoners and that is why they are forced to suffer against their will.
-This suffering has three main divisions: adhi-atmik, adhi-bhautik, and adhi-daivik, which translates into suffering from miseries caused by other living entities, miseries caused by acts of nature, and miseries arising from the body and mind themselves respectively.
+This suffering has three main divisions: adhi-atmik, adhi-bhautik, and adhi-daivik, which translates into miseries arising from the body and mind, suffering from miseries caused by other living entities, and miseries caused by acts of nature respectively.
 Ma Durga’s trishul or trident represents these three categories.
-Let me emphasize that this trishul is not just symbolic, as many so-called scholars quickly conclude; it is a factual weapon that She holds and uses to punish the big time miscreants.
+Again, this trishul is also not symbolic as many so-called scholars quickly conclude; it is a factual weapon that She holds and uses to punish the big time miscreants.
 As a matter of fact, She does not use it frequently as She can remotely execute Her missions using agents like epidemics, wars, earth quakes, hurricanes, volcanoes, floods and droughts.

-I would not hesitate to state that it is only by the mercy of the Supreme Lord that human beings today are able to invent remote sensors and perform wonderful tasks from great distance; so that one can gradually understand how it is possible to operate natural resources to control this world remotely by various demigods (devatas) from much greater distance- the concept that is generally seen as a myth by less intelligent people.
+It is only by the mercy of the Supreme Lord that human beings today are able to invent remote sensors and perform wonderful tasks from great distance.
+By this, the Supreme Lord allows them gradually understand how it is possible for the devatas or demigods to remotely operate natural resources and control the world from great distance- the fact that is generally seen as a myth by less intelligent people.

-Brahma samhita, the prayer offered by Lord Brahma, the secondary creator of the universe, also called as Devi-dham, to Lord Krishna:
+Brahma samhita, the prayer offered by Lord Brahma, the secondary creator of the universe, also called the Devi-dham, prays to Lord Krishna:

 sristi-sthiti pralaya-sadhana-shaktir eka chhayeva yasya bhuvanani bibharti durga